cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 #### Arguments

 _multipolygon_tagged_text_\
-An nvarchar(max) expression that is the WKT representation of the geometry `MultiPolygon` instance you wish to return.&#x20;
+An nvarchar(max) expression that is the WKT representation of the geometry `MultiPolygon` instance you wish to return.

 _SRID_\
 Is an int expression representing the spatial reference ID (SRID) of the geometry `MultiPolygon` instance you wish to return.